astronomer/airflow-guides/guides/deploying-dags-with-cicd.md

 Depending on your CI/CD tool, configuration will be slightly different.
 This section will focus on outlining what needs to be accomplished, not the specifics of how.
 At it's core, your CI/CD pipeline will be authenticating to the private registry installed with the platform, then building, tagging and pushing an image to that registry.

-An example pipeline could look like:
+An example pipeline (using DroneCI) could look like:

 ```yaml
 pipeline: